San Bernardino school looks to recover after killings

 Rachel Valles, whose 8-year-old son Ethan was a student in Smith’s class, said the boy had struggled with reading and math until he started in Smith’s class in August.

 “She had a huge impact on his life.
 He started reading and doing long math,” Valles said.
 “I told her you have turned his life around.
-You’ve done for him but I couldn’t do.”
+You’ve done for him what I couldn’t do.”

-The young boy was not in school Monday but when Valles heard the shooting was in Smith’s classroom, she said she almost passed out.
+The young boy was not in school Monday and when Valles heard the shooting was in Smith’s classroom, she said she almost passed out.

-Valles is still struggling with how she’s going to break the news of his teacher’s death to him.
+Valles is still struggling with how to explain the deaths of her son’s teacher and classmate.

 “I just keep telling him, ‘Baby, Miss Smith is on vacation.
 She’s visiting God.
 So is Jonathan.
 He’s visiting God and they’re happy there.”